 American Labs are both larger and leaner with a more athletic physique.
 Standard height varies from 21.5 to 24.5 inches, compared to the smaller English Lab which measures from 21.5 to 22.5 inches.

-This is because they have a stockier, heavier build and bone structure than their American cousins.
+They have a stockier, heavier build and bone structure than their American cousins.

 Even the American Labrador’s double-layered water-resistant coat, which comes in yellow, black, or chocolate, is less dense than that of the English Labrador.